stellar/slingshot/zkvm/docs/zkvm-spec.md

 Custom logic is represented via programmable [**constraints**](#constraint-type) applied to [**variables**](#variable-type) and [**expressions**](#expression-type) (linear combinations of variables).
-Variables represent quantities and flavors of values, [time bounds](#time-bounds) and user-defined secret parameters.
+Variables represent quantities and flavors of values, [lock time](#lock-time) and user-defined secret parameters.
 All constraints are arranged in a single [constraint system](#constraint-system) which is proven to be satisfied after the VM has finished execution.